TRaSH-Guides/Guides/docs/Plex/Tips/Plex-tips.md

 For the information of this guide, I made use of the following sources

-- Several Discord servers
+- Information I gathered from Several Discord servers
+- [Plex Support Articles](https://support.plex.tv/articles/){:target="_blank" rel="noopener noreferrer"}
+- Extra Information gathered from a Plex employee
 - Own experience
-- [Plex Support Articles](https://support.plex.tv/articles/){:target="_blank" rel="noopener noreferrer"}